 Author: Katie Chan

-Katie is a second year psychology student at Western University.
+Katie is a third year MIT student at Western University.
 She loves to write and travel.
 When she’s not blogging, you can find her on Instagram @kvtie.